 “The Impact of COVID-19 on Latinos in the U.S.” study outlines how the Latino community is at the uppermost rates for Americans dying from COVID-19.

-Moms Clean Air Force staff and members made news throughout the country this week!
+Moms Clean Air Force staff and members continue to confront the coronavirus and make news throughout the country.